rand-projects/fisb-978/docs/source/document.rst

    -x
        If you are testing by feeding a file of already captured raw data in a file, set this argument. 'demod_978' attempts to get the correct timing when a packet arrived, so will figure out how many microseconds past the time the sample was read to provide a correct value.
 This works fine for real-time data, but when dumping a file, it won't work.
 The -x argument will make sure the times on the packet filename will sort correctly and make sense.
 Optional.

 ec_978.py
 ---------
 ::

-  usage: ec_978.py [-h] [--ff] [--fa] [--ll] [--nobzfb] [--noftz] [--apd] [--f6b F6B]
+  usage: ec_978.py [-h] [--ff] [--fa] [--ll] [--nobzfb] [--noftz] [--apd]
-                 [--se SE] [--re RE]
+            [--f6b F6B] [--se SE] [--re RE]

   ec_978.py: Error correct FIS-B and ADS-B demodulated data from 'demod_978'.

   Accepts FIS-B and ADS-B data supplied by 'demod_978' and send any output to standard output.

   ff, fa
   ======
   By default will not produce any error messages for bad packets.
 To show errored packets use '--ff' for FIS-B and '--fa' for ADS-B.

   se, re
   ======
   The '--se' argument requires a directory where errors will be stored.
   This directory should be used by the '--re' argument in a future run to reprocess the errors.
 When the '--se' argument is given, you need to supply either '--fa', '--ff' or both to indicate the type of error(s) you wish to save.

   When errors are reprocessed with '--re', the '--ff' and '--fa' arguments are automatically set, and any '--se' argument is ignored.

   nobzfb, noftz
   =============
   Normal operation is to attempt to correct known bad FIS-B packets.
   There are two processes that are used if the packet is not decoded correctly.
-  The first is to apply fixed bits (bits that are always 1 or 0) to the first portion of a message.
+The first is to apply fixed bits (bits that are always 1 or
+  0) to the first portion of a message.
 The other is to attempt to find runs of trailing zeros.
 You can turn these behaviors off.

   '--nobzfb' will turn off 'block zero fixed bits'.
 These are bits in FIS-B block zero that have known fixed values (always 1 or always 0).

   '--noftz' will prevent the recognition of a block with trailing zeros (a string of zeros at the end).

   f6b
   ===
   If you have a fixed station and only receive one, or a few ground stations, you can use the '--f6b' (first six bytes) flag to force those values in packets that initially fail decoding.
 More than one value can be listed if enclosed in quotes and separated by spaces.
 Examples of use would be:

       --f6b 3514c952d65c
       --f6b '3514c952d65c 38f18185534c'

   ll
   ==
   demod_978 uses a cutoff signal level to avoid trying to decode noise packets that have the correct sync bits. '--ll' (lowest level) will display on standard error the lowest level that either a FIS-B packet or ADS-B packet (each have their own lowest level) decoded at.
-If a lower level is found, it is display.
+If a lower level is found, it is displayed.
 This is a good way to find an optimal setting for demod_978's '-l' switch.

   apd
   ===
   This stands for ADS-B partial decode and will add an additional comment to the decode of ADS-B packets.

   Example comments are: ::